cortexlabs/cortex/README.md

 ### Deploy

-* Deploy TensorFlow, PyTorch, ONNX, scikit-learn, and other models
+* Deploy TensorFlow, PyTorch, ONNX, scikit-learn, and other models.
-* Define preprocessing and postprocessing steps in Python
+* Define preprocessing and postprocessing steps in Python.
-* Configure APIs as realtime or batch
+* Configure APIs as realtime or batch.
-* Deploy multiple models per API
+* Deploy multiple models per API.

 ### Manage

-* Monitor API performance and track predictions
+* Monitor API performance and track predictions.
-* Update APIs with no downtime
+* Update APIs with no downtime.
-* Stream logs from APIs
+* Stream logs from APIs.
-* Perform A/B tests
+* Perform A/B tests.

 ### Scale

-* Test locally, scale on your AWS account
+* Test locally, scale on your AWS account.
-* Autoscale to handle production traffic
+* Autoscale to handle production traffic.
-* Reduce costs with spot instances
+* Reduce costs with spot instances.

 <br>